 - Your student ID likewise gives you discounted entry to a number of cultural institutions, cinemas or swimming pools.

 If you want to study for a doctoral degree at the University of Stuttgart, you should submit your application for acceptance as a doctoral researcher to the Graduate Academy (GRADUS) from your home country.
 In addition to the documents required for graduates from a German university, you will also require the following documents:

 - Bachelor’s degree certificate (copy),

-- Translations of all degree certificates in either German, English or French,
+- Translations of all degree certificates in either German or English,

 In order to organize your move to Germany, you can enroll for a 2-semester (non-degree) course at the University of Stuttgart at the same time.
 This serves solely to prepare for your doctoral degree studies.
 You may need the letter of admission to be granted a student visa or a residence permit.

 The application forms, as well as detailed explanations of what to do when registering and enrolling, can be found at: